Jon Bradshaw: Biography

-Bradshaw was born in New York City and graduated from Church Farm School.
+Jon Wayne Bradshaw was born in New York City and graduated from Church Farm School.
 He also attended Columbia University.

-He wrote for the New York Herald Tribune before moving to England to write for Queen, British Vogue, and The Sunday Times before returning to the United States to join the staff of the New York magazine.
+He wrote for the New York Herald Tribune early in his career.
+In 1963, he moved to England and wrote for Queen, British Vogue, and The Sunday Times.
+In 1974, he published Backgammon: The Cruelest Game (Random House).

+In 1975, he moved back to the United States to join the staff of New York magazine, having been recruited by the magazine's founder, Clay Felker.
+Also in 1975, Bradshaw published his book Fast Company: How Six Master Gamblers Constantly Defy the Odds and Always Come Out Winners for HarperCollins.
+Fast Company was republished in 1987 (Vintage Books) and again in 2003 (High Stakes).

+In 1985, he published the biography Dreams that Money Can Buy: The Tragic Life of Libby Holman about the famous 1920s Broadway actress and recording star who was present for the notorious and officially unsolved death of her husband, Zachary Smith Reynolds.

-He died of a heart attack at the University of California at Los Angeles Medical Center on November 25, 1986, at age 48.
-His works included a biography on actress/singer Libby Holman and books on backgammon and covered the lives of professional gamblers.
+Bradshaw died of a heart attack at the University of California at Los Angeles Medical Center on November 25, 1986, at age 48.

 Bradshaw was famous for his lifestyle and journalism, and many of his works were compiled in a 2021 anthology The Ocean Is Closed: Journalistic Adventures and Investigations and published by Ze Books.
 He was also in a relationship with Anna Wintour before marrying producer Carolyn Pfeiffer.
 He has two children.
-He was called the "Indiana Jones of magazine journalism" by Esquire editor Alex Belth.
+A daughter Shannon Bradshaw and a son photographer Rick Guest.
+Bradshaw was called the "Indiana Jones of magazine journalism" by Esquire editor Alex Belth.